Skip to main content

 Tag on and off every trip

-You must tag on and off correctly for each trip on an eligible service for it to count towards your spend.
-You must also tag on and off once you are receiving free travel.
+You must tag on and off for your trip to count towards your $50 cap.
+Continue to tag on and off once you are getting free travel.

-When your fare cap starts and ends
+When your 7-day period starts and ends

-When you've reached the fare cap
+When you reach the fare cap

 Querying your fare cap spend